Mediterranean tropical-like cyclone: Pre-2000s

+1969 Medicane (Caecilia)

 An unusually severe Mediterranean tropical cyclone developed on 23 September 1969 southeast of Malta, producing severe flooding.
 Steep pressure and temperature gradients above the Atlas mountain range were evident on 19 September, a result of cool sea air attempting to penetrate inland; south of the mountains, a lee depression—a low-pressure area in a mountainous region—developed.
 Under the influence of mountainous terrain, the low initially meandered northeastward.
 Following the entry of cool sea air, however, it recurved to the southeast before transitioning into a Saharan depression associated with a distinct cold front by 22 September.
 Along the front's path, desert air moved northward while cold air drifted in the opposite direction, and in northern Libya, warm arid air clashed with the cooler levant of the Mediterranean.
 The organization of the disturbance improved slightly further before emerging into the Mediterranean Sea on 23 September, upon which the system experienced immediate cyclogenesis, rapidly intensifying while southeast of Malta as a cold-core cut-off low, and acquiring tropical characteristics.
 In western Africa, meanwhile, several disturbances converged toward Mauritania and Algeria, while the medicane recurved southwestward back toward the coast, losing its closed circulation and later dissipating.

 The cyclone produced severe flooding throughout regions of northern Africa.
 Malta received upward of 123 mm of rainfall on 23 September, Sfax measured 45 mm on 24 September, Tizi Ouzou collected 55 mm on 25 September, Gafsa received 79 mm and Constantine measured 46 mm on 26 September, Cap Bengut collected 43 mm on 27 September, and Biskra received 122 mm on 28 September.
 In Malta, a 20000-ton tanker struck a reef and split in two, while in Gafsa, Tunisia, the cyclone flooded phosphate mines, leaving over 25,000 miners unemployed and costing the government over £2 million per week.
 Thousands of camels and snakes, drowned by flood waters, were swept out to sea, and massive Roman bridges, which withstood all floods since the fall of the Roman Empire, collapsed.
 In all, the floods in Tunisia and Algeria killed almost 600 individuals, left 250,000 homeless, and severely damaged regional economies.
 Due to communication problems, however, flood relief funds and television appeals were not set up until nearly a month later.
+This became the second deadliest Mediterranean tropical cyclone on record.